pflanze/slides-djb-20140710/slides.md

 ## Discourage security

-Tell programmers that "100% security is impossible" so they shouldn't even try.
+Tell programmers that "<font color="red">100% security is impossible</font>" so they shouldn't even try.

-Tell programmers that "defining security is impossible" so it can't be implemented.
+Tell programmers that "<font color="red">defining security is impossible</font>" so it can't be implemented.

 Hide/dismiss/mismeasure security metric #1.

-Prioritize compatibility, "standards", speed, etc. e.g.: " An HTTP server in the kernel is critical for performance."
+Prioritize compatibility, "standards", speed, etc. e.g.: "<font color="red">An HTTP server in the kernel is critical for performance.</font>"

 ## What is security?